shadow338/debugZ80/README.md

 MS-DOS DEBUG.EXE look alike for Z80/ZX Spectrum programs.

-Companion of QtSpecem.
-Directory has to be on the same root level of QtSpecem sources for it to compile.
+Companion of QtSpecem https://github.com/ruyrybeyro/QtSpecem ; directory has to be on the same root level of QtSpecem sources for it to compile.

 Real time console mode debugger.
-Still very beta.
+Still very alpha code.
 Posted here as a demo, code has to be improved and arranged.

 FEATURES